Tapaz: History

 The first people who arrived and settled in what is now Tapaz are the Panay-Bukidnon people who speak the indigenous Ligbok language.

 When the Spanish arrived in Panay, they established Dumalag town.
 Eventually, Tapaz was founded in 1835 but it continued being a part of Dumalag town for many years.
 In 1862 and 1863 two letters were made to declare parish under the patronage of St. Jerome.
 Both were signed by Governor General Lemery, but they were never executed.
 Finally, in 1874, Tapaz was declared an independent parish by Jaro Bishop Mariano Cuartero.

 In 2016, the Ligbok language of the Panay-Bukidnon of Tapaz was confirmed to be dying out.
 This triggered a massive conservation program for the language and the epic chant spoken by the Panay-Bukidnon.

 Geography

 Tapaz lies within the latitude 11° 09’ to 11° 09’ 42" and the longitude of 121° 11’ to 122° 34’ 45".
 It is 55 km from Roxas City.

 Climate

 Barangays

+Tapaz is politically subdivided into 58 barangays.However, there are boundaries issues with neighboring municipalities of Jamindan, Capiz and Libacao, Aklan.
+The Sitio Maytaraw which is bordered to Calinog, Iloilo is occupied by Libacao, Aklan but within the territory of Tapaz, while the four Barangays, the Brgy Hilwan, Brgy Rizal Sur, Brgy Rizal Norte, and Brgy Maliao are within the Territorial Jurisdiction of Jamindan.
+Each barangay consists of puroks and some have sitios.

-Tapaz is politically subdivided into 58 barangays.
-Thirty Six (36) lowlands barangays and Twenty Two (22) upland barangays.
+There are 36 lowlands barangays and the rest of the 22 are upland barangays.